vito/bass/docs/lit/index.md

     (when (succeeds? (booklit:tests src))
       (booklit:build src "dev" "linux" "amd64")))
 }}}{
-  To re-evaluate and update all memoized results, run \code{bass --bump}:
+  To re-evaluate and update all memoized results, run `bass --bump`:

   \commands{{
     bass --bump bass.lock
   }}

-  This command loads each module and re-evalutes each memoized call, updating the \code{bass.lock} file in-place.
+  This command loads each module and re-evalutes each memoized call, updating the `bass.lock` file in-place.
 }

 \demo-literate{webhook-driven CI/CD}{
-  \link{Bass Loop}{https://loop.bass-lang.org} is a public service for calling Bass code in response to webhooks.
+  [Bass Loop](https://loop.bass-lang.org) is a public service for calling Bass code in response to webhooks.

-  First, install the \link{GitHub app}{https://github.com/apps/bass-ci} and put a script like this in your repo at \code{bass/github-hook}:
+  First, install the [GitHub app](https://github.com/apps/bass-ci) and put a script like this in your repo at `bass/github-hook`:
 }{{{
   ; file for memoized dependency resolution
   (def *memos* *dir*/bass.lock)